SaturnTsen/saturntsen.github.io/docs/UM-CV/Calculate BN backpropagation using differential forms - Matrix Gradient by hand in Deepl Learning(2).md

             # Correct code
             # Why ?
 Because the professor has done the storage below !!!
             # And his implementation has rewritten what I have done...
-            # Holy sxxt, I have been stuck here for a long time...
+            # I have been stuck here for a long time...
             # Read through the code before you start coding...

             running_mean = (1 - momentum) * mean + momentum * running_mean